compiler-research/compiler-research.github.io/_posts/2023-04-05-language-interoperability-using-cppyy-and-cling.md

 ### Summary

-In this research, we presented a new reflection interface developed for Numba and cppyy (an automatic runtime bindings generator based on Cling), in order to facilitate integration with C++.
-This also required enhancements to cppyy to provide a fully automatic and transparent process for integration, without loss in performance.
+The advancements presented in this research, particularly the changes to cppyy and its integration with Cling and Numba, represent a significant step forward in creating more seamless and efficient multilingual programming environments.

 This opens up several possibilities for developers.
 For example, they can develop and debug their code in Python, while using C++ libraries, and